Introduction

 - Apply default or branded UI components to your custom application.

 Web SDK for Angular JS is deprecated.
 Therefore, its documentation is no longer provided here.
-As all Cumulocity IoT REST APIs are backward compatible, Angular JS applications will still continue to work.
+As all Cumulocity REST APIs are backward compatible, Angular JS applications will still continue to work.

 Web SDK for plugins is based on Angular JS and is also deprecated.
 For Angular-based development, we recommend you to implement native Angular modules.
-For more information, refer to the Tech Community.
+For more information, refer to the Cumulocity Tech Community.

 When can I use the Web SDK?